 This model combines the skills of a broad range of professionals to offer a bespoke assessment that examines in detail the complex interpersonal relationships between family members.
 The principle behind the assessment is that a child cannot be assessed in a vacuum, nor can parents and adults be understood separately from their children, other family members and their history.

 High-Intensity Dynamic, Interactive Process

-The assessment will take place over a six-week period and the core team will meet at the midway point and towards the end to discuss progress.
-The allocated social worker will also be expected to attend these meetings.
+The assessment takes place over a six-week period and the core team will meet at the midway point and towards the end to discuss progress.

 The final report will be prepared by the social worker with input from all other members of the multi-disciplinary team and will be completed within two weeks of the assessment sessions concluding.